15 April 2021: Diane Donovan reviews

 More

-Collected Couteau: "The joy of
+Collected Couteau: "The joy of reading

-those unfamiliar with the subject [...]
-Readers
+unfamiliar with the subject [...]
+Readers seeking

-presentation that offers much insight and food for
+that offers much insight and food for thought, and

-college classroom as well." -- Diane Donovan,
+classroom as well." -- Diane Donovan, Midwest Book

-Midwest Book Review, March 2016.
+Review, March 2016.

 "Couteau's